 ‘I said I’d break your mind — I mean to begin.’

-Krysila threw her into an utterly black cell in the loneliest corner of the Unseelie dungeons.
-She heard the door locked and Krysila commanding the knights.
-‘Don’t let her out until tomorrow at the soonest.’
+Krysila threw her into a cell in the loneliest corner of the Unseelie dungeons.

-Her eyes adjusting to the dense dark of the cave, she discovered its walls were covered with sharp white crystals.
-Foreboding of something living, breathing and brooding somewhere deep within the cavern seeped into her, and she shivered with revulsion.
-Was there some ancient, evil magic at work in this cavern?
+Her eyes adjusting to the dark of the cave, she discovered its walls were covered with sharp white crystals.
+Foreboding of something living, breathing and brooding somewhere within the cavern seeped into her, and she shivered with revulsion.
+Was there some ancient, evil magic at work here?

-Her mouse-like whiskers twitching as she sensed the air, Aira began to explore her new surroundings.
-Stepping forward, she shrieked in horror.
-She teetered in a dreadful moment, hovering on the precipice — nothing to stop her hurtling down.
+With her mouse-like whiskers twitching, Aira explored her new surroundings.
+Stepping forward, she shrieked.
+She teetered, hovering on the precipice — nothing stopping her hurtling down.

 Something groped at her hand in the shadows.
 Fingers.
 Clammy, dead fingers.
 It was her mother, Freya, her face white with agony.
-Helpless sorrow filled Aira.
-She wanted to save Freya, to take away her pain, but she could do nothing.
+Aira wanted to save Freya, to take away her pain, but she could do nothing.
 A croon of screams filled her mind.
-Aira wasn’t sure if they were her own or her mother’s.
-She could not bear knowing that Freya was cursed to be a banshee because of her untimely death in childbirth.
+Were they hers or her mother’s?
+She could not bear that Freya was cursed to be a banshee because of her untimely death in childbirth.

 Serena shoved back the door.
 ‘Lady Leanan bade me bring you victuals.
-She didn’t want you starving in that torture chamber.’
+She didn’t want you starving in this torture chamber.’

 The lady-in-waiting led her to an adjoining room where a platter of food and a pitcher of water stood on a low table.
-The gloomy room was so sparsely furnished that Aira had no seat, but her legs buckled beneath her and she gratefully sank onto the floor to take her meal.
-At least it felt drier than the dank cavern where she had previously been, even if the floor did leave a dusting of white on her woad blue dress.
+The room was so sparsely furnished that Aira had no seat, but her legs buckled beneath her, and she gratefully sank onto the floor to take her meal.
+At least it felt drier than the dank cavern where she had previously been, even if contact with the floor did leave a dusting of grey on her woad blue dress.

 ‘Get some rest.
-You won’t be allowed out forever you know,’ Serena said, turning on her heel and locking Aira in.
+You won’t be allowed out forever,’ Serena said, turning on her heel with a disdainful swish of silk and locking Aira in.

-Aira brushed back her hair as it fell over her weariness weighted eyes.
-What a mess — after her ordeal in the cell, her neat golden braid appeared like a fraying straw mat.
-Brushing herself down to remove dust from the cavern floor, she faced Serena.
+Aira brushed back her hair as it fell over her fatigue weighted eyes.
+What a mess — after her ordeal in the cell, her neat golden braid frayed like a shabby straw mat.
+Brushing a stray lock of hair from her eyes, she faced Serena.
 ‘I must see Krysila.’

-Though she imagined it would be fruitless, Aira wanted to demand to be imprisoned alongside Boroden and her kin, even if it cost her life.
+Though she imagined it would be fruitless, Aira would demand to be imprisoned alongside Boroden and her kin, even if it cost her life.